West Virginia: Trans-Allegheny Virginia

 The Virginia Constitutional Convention of 1850–51, the Reform Convention, addressed a number of issues important to western Virginians.
 It extended the vote to all white males 21 years or older.
 The governor, lieutenant governor, the judiciary, sheriffs, and other county officers were to be elected by public vote.
 The General Assembly's composition was changed.
-Representation in the House of Delegates was apportioned on the basis of the census of 1850, counting whites only.
+Representation in the House of Delegates was apportioned based on the census of 1850, counting whites only.
 The Senate representation was arbitrarily fixed at 50 seats, with the west receiving 20 senators and the east 30.
-This was made acceptable to the west by a provision that required the General Assembly to reapportion representation on the basis of the white population in 1865, or else put the matter to a public referendum.
+This was made acceptable to the west by a provision that required the General Assembly to reapportion representation based on the white population in 1865, or else put the matter to a public referendum.
 But the east also gave itself a tax advantage in requiring a property tax at true and actual value, except for slaves.
 Slaves under age 12 were not taxed and slaves over that age were taxed at only $300, a fraction of their true value, but small farmers had all their assets, animals, and land taxed at full value.
 Despite this tax and the lack of internal improvements in the west, the vote was 75,748 for and 11,063 against the new constitution.
 Most of the opposition came from delegates from eastern counties, who did not like the compromises made for the west.

 Given these differences, many in the west had long contemplated a separate state.
 In particular, men such as lawyer Francis H. Pierpont from Fairmont had long chafed under the Tidewater and Piedmont slaveholders' political dominance.
 In addition to differences over slavery, he and allies felt the Virginia government ignored and refused to spend funds on needed internal improvements in the west, such as turnpikes and railroads.